-Upon coming home from the victory at Mendus, Admiral Nancy Moore was welcomed home to Altair with a citywide parade in the capital of Parma.
+Upon coming home from the victory at Mendus, Fleet Admiral Nancy Moore was welcomed home to Altair with a citywide parade in the capital of Parma.
 People all over the capital of the Allied Colonies for Freedom came out for it.
 The president of the Allied Colonies for Freedom declared the day a national day of celebration which pretty much resulted in everyone getting off work and gave people an excuse to party and get drunk.

 Moore and her flag officers were invited to the president’s mansion in the capital city for a personal meeting and an elaborate banquet in their honor.
 Personally, Moore hated all the attention; she wasn’t one for appearances but when the president personally called and invited you to his mansion you couldn’t refuse the offer.
 She’d much rather avoid all the limelight and get back to the job of prosecuting the war.
 The Human Federation wasn’t going to go away just because she beat them back at a single star system.
 She needed to get back out there and do it a few more times.

 She considered all the pomp and circumstance a chore.
 The citizenry saw her as a hero, a larger than life person, and someone who gave the Human Federation a bloody nose that most people in the ACF felt they most richly deserved.

 “The president will see you now,” the president’s personal butler said as he came through the doors leading into the president’s sanctum sanctorum.
 As Moore and her personal staff walked into the office the president stood up from his desk and welcomed them.
 Nancy looked about the room and couldn’t help but to notice that many features of the room copied that of the president’s office in Abu Dhabi.